Bardolph-Automation-Inc/bardolph/docs/web_server.md

 ### "Production" Configuration
-Although a so-called "production" configuration isn't necessary, I still recommend it if you use the web server every day, as I do at home.
-This can be a complex process, but I have provided some example configuration files in the source code tree.
+Although a so-called "production" configuration isn't necessary, I still recommend it if you use a WSGI-enabled web frontend, as I do at home.
+This can be a complex process, but I have provided some example configuration files in the source code tree that may help.
 They can be found under `web/server`.

 In my confguration, Flask provides a WSGI service.
 In a separate process, [lighttpd]([https://https://www.lighttpd.net) attaches to that service through